Hey there Rain Barrel Enthusiasts…

 So, to water your edibles with rain barrel water or not… that’s the question.

-The Washington State Department of Ecology (among many other prominent researchers) have measured rain barrel water for pollutants.
+The Washington State Department of Ecology (among many other prominent researchers) has measured rain barrel water for pollutants.
 According to their report, in most cases, the rain barrel water is safe to use for most vegetables and other edibles.

 But, there are strings attached.